How To Remodel A Bathroom – A Step By Step Guide

 I have been doing bathroom remodeling in Dallas and the surrounding areas for over 17 years.

-In that time, customers have asked me many questions regarding their projects.
-Most of these revolve around not knowing where to begin!
+In that time, customers have asked me many questions regarding their projects and most of these revolve around not knowing where to begin!

-So I decided to put together this little guide in order to answer your most common queries.
+So I decided to put together this little guide in order to answer your most common queries, no matter where you live!
 That way, you also see the process involved in remodeling your bathroom from start to finish.
-I’ve included a video afterwards so you can see everything come together.
+I’ve included a video afterwards so you can see it all come together.

-Assuming this is done and you’re good to go, the first thing you want to fo before hiring anyone or tearing anything out is picking out your products!
+Assuming this is done and you’re good to go, the first thing you want to do before hiring anyone or tearing anything out is picking out your products!

 So things like tile and mosaics, faucets, sinks, tubs, lighting, etc. should be at your home beforehand.
 Try to get these from one place as it’s a whole lot easier to keep track of your purchases when it’s from a one stop shop.
 Here are the two best stores I’ve worked with for many years for bathroom remodel projects: